Geography of Montenegro: Terrain

 Montenegro's section of the karst lies generally at elevations of 1000 m above sea level-although some areas rise to 1800 m.
 The lowest segment is in the valley of the Zeta River, which flows at an elevation ranging from 650 m to 45 m.
 The river occupies the centre of Nikšić field, a flat-floored, elongated depression typical of karstic regions.
 The underlying rock is predominantly limestone, which dissolves to form sinkholes and caves.
-The longest cave in Montenegro is Vražji firovi - 10,5 km long cave north-east from Berane, and the deepest sinkhole is Željezna jama -1027 m on mount Maganik.
+The longest cave in Montenegro is Vražji firovi – 10,5 km long cave north-east from Berane, and the deepest sinkhole is Željezna jama −1027 m on mount Maganik.

 The Zeta River Valley, or Bjelopavlići plain, merges in the southeast with the second significant flat lowland in Montenegro, the Zeta plain.
 Zeta plain stretches north of the Lake Scutari at elevation of 40 m.
 The two plains are today the most densely populated areas of Montenegro, housing the two biggest Montenegrin cities, Podgorica and Nikšić.

 The high mountains of Montenegro include some of the most rugged terrain in Europe.
 They average more than 2000 m in elevation.
 Among notable peaks is Bobotov Kuk in the Durmitor mountain, which reaches 2523 m.
 The Montenegrin mountains were the most ice-eroded section of the Balkan Peninsula during the last glacial period.

-The Coast
+Coast

 The coast of Montenegro is 294 km long.
 Unlike its northern neighbour Croatia, Montenegro has no large inhabited islands along the coast.
 A notable feature of the Montenegrin coast is Bay of Kotor, a fjord-like gulf, which is in fact a submerged river canyon.
 The Bay of Kotor is surrounded by mountains up to 1000 m high, which plunge almost vertically into the sea.

 To the south of the Bay of Kotor, there is a narrow coastal plain, no more than 4 km wide, which is guarded from the north by high mountains.
 The plain provided space for numerous small coastal settlements.

 Hydrology

-Montenegro's surface runoff in the north is carried away by the Lim and Tara river systems, which enter the Danube via the Drina River of Bosnia and Herzegovina.
+Montenegro's surface runoff in the north is carried away by the Ibar, Lim and Tara river systems, which enter the Danube via the Drina River of Bosnia and Herzegovina.
 In southern Montenegro, streams flow toward the Adriatic Sea.
 Much of the drainage of the karstic region is not on the surface but travels in underground channels.

 The largest lake in Montenegro and the Balkans is Lake Scutari.
 Known in Montenegro as Skadarsko Jezero, it lies near the coast and extends across the international border into northern Albania.
 It is 50 km long and 16 km wide, with a total surface area of 370 km2.
 Some 60 percent lies within Montenegrin territory.
 The water body occupies a karstic polje depression that has a floor lying below sea level.

 Montenegro's mountainous regions are noted for their numerous lakes.